Crisptos/CrispEngine/README.md

 ***

 ### What is Crisp Engine?
-Crisp Engine is an open source game engine built as a personal passion projectt for learning
+Crisp Engine is an open source game engine built as a personal passion project for learning